TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 # Home Assistant Integration

-The Emoncms integration I used to bring data in from Emoncms.org allows you to integrate with as many servers as you like.
+The [Emoncms integration](https://www.home-assistant.io/integrations/emoncms/) I used to bring data in from Emoncms.org allows you to integrate with as many servers as you like.
 Use "Add Entry" to add another.
 I'm going to keep the existing entry for Emoncms.org until I've transitioned over and confident everything is working.

-The URL for my local server is `http://192.168.1.160`, which creates entities with weird looking names, e.g. "emoncms@192.168.1.160 flowrate".
+The URL for my local server is `http://192.168.1.160`, which creates entities with weird looking names, like "emoncms@192.168.1.160 flowrate".
 I went through them all and gave them sensible names, icons and entity ids in the entity settings editor.

 {% include candid-image.html src="/assets/images/home-assistant/emonhp-sensors.png" alt="EmonHP Sensors with sensible names and icons" %}